Bruswei/git-workshop-24/pages/4-branch.md

 ## Git log

-Lets take a look at command `git log` in our terminal:
+Lets take a look at command `git log` in our terminal: (remember it should show something else in your teminal)

 ```
 commit 79e1fd1b22c75a812e59672d973cae307c036ef3 (HEAD -> main)